luau-lang/rfcs/docs/user-defined-type-functions.md

 ## Drawback

-A drawback to the proposed design is that it makes analysis somewhat be dependent on runtime because type functions are handled during analysis and `type` is an implementation in the runtime.
-This is generally discouraged for the purpose of maintaining a clear separation of concerns to minimize side effects across different phases of the program execution.
+The main drawback to the proposed design, particularly the use of the standard Luau VM for execution, is that it makes analysis explicitly depend on the Luau runtime in order to evaluate type functions.
+This has been historically discouraged for the purpose of maintaining a clear separation of concerns for different parts of Luau's implementation and to minimize side effects across different phases of the program execution.
+We believe this concern is mitigated since we still retaining a separation between the type runtime and its evaluation of type functions versus the overall runtime and its evaluation of ordinary functions.
+Further, the ability to use the same VM for both ensures that the runtime semantics of code in type function bodies is _always_ consistent with the runtime semantics of ordinary Luau code.
+This is not the case for some alternatives, like implementing a separate interpreter.

-Enforcing time limits on type functions is quite problematic for the same reasons mentioned previously.

 ## Alternatives

 ### Table Runtime Representation

-Instead of serializing types into `type`, we can serialize them into tables with predefined properties.
+Instead of serializing types into `type`, we can serialize them into tables with a predefined structure.
 For instance, the representation for a string singleton `"abc"` could be `{type = "singleton", value = "abc"}`.
-So instead of writing:
+So, instead of writing:
 ```luau
 type function issingleton(t)
     if t:is("singleton") then